blakeaw/blakeaw.github.io/aboutme.md

 Afterward, I obtained my PhD in Chemistry from The University of Texas at Dallas under the advisement of Steven O. Nielsen, which set me up with a solid foundation in theoretical/computational physical chemistry. <span style="color:green"> *(This was the time where the seeds of tea drinking started to take root and began to sprout.)*</span>

-I then went on to do postdoctoral work under the supervision of Carlos F. Lopez, which provided me with new experience in computational systems biology. <span style="color:green"> *(It was during this period that my passion for tea really began to blossom.)*</span>
+I then went on to do postdoctoral work at Vanderbilt University under the supervision of Carlos F. Lopez, which provided me with new experience in computational systems biology. <span style="color:green"> *(It was during this period that my passion for tea really began to blossom.)*</span>

 Right now, I'm working as a part-time (post-doctoral) Research Associate in the [Nano-Thermal Bioengineering Lab](https://openwetware.org/wiki/Qin) at [UT Dallas](https://www.utdallas.edu/) on a project using molecular dynamics simulation and finite element modeling to help understand the photothermal dynamics of [molecular hyperthermia](https://onlinelibrary.wiley.com/doi/abs/10.1002/smll.201700841). <span style="color:green"> *(I'm still exploring the world of tea, and I've been enjoying the extra free time to really savor my brews.)*</span>